gvwilson/thirdbit/teaching/biblio.md

 *   <span id="bollier-commoner">[Bollier2014]</span> David Bollier: _[Think Like a Commoner: A Short Introduction to the Life of the Commons](https://www.amazon.com/Think-Like-Commoner-Introduction-Commons/dp/0865717680/)_.
 New Society Publishers, 2014, 978-0865717688. _A short introduction to one of the most widely used kinds of governance in human societies throughout history._

-*   <span id="borrego-henderson-change">[Borrego2014]</span> Maura Borrego and Charles Henderson: "Increasing the Use of Evidence-Based Teaching in STEM Higher Education: A Comparison of Eight Change Strategies." _Journal of Engineering Education_, 103(2), April 2014, 10.1002/jee.20040. _Categories different approaches to effecting change in higher education._
+*   <span id="borrego-henderson-change">[Borrego2014]</span> Maura Borrego and Charles Henderson: "Increasing the Use of Evidence-Based Teaching in STEM Higher Education: A Comparison of Eight Change Strategies." _Journal of Engineering Education_, 103(2), April 2014, 10.1002/jee.20040. _Categorizes different approaches to effecting change in higher education._

 *   <span id="brown-empirical">[Brown2014]</span> Neil C. C. Brown and Amjad Altadmri: "Investigating Novice Programming Mistakes: Educator Beliefs vs. Student Data." _Proc Tenth Annual Conference on International Computing Education Research_, 2014, 10.1145/2632320.2632343. _Uses data from over 100,000 students to show that educators know less than they think about what mistakes novice programmers actually make._